Capella (notation program)

-capella is a musical notation program or scorewriter developed by the German company capella-software AG (formerly WHC), running on Microsoft Windows or corresponding emulators in other operating systems, like Wine on Linux and others on Apple Macintosh.
-Capella requires to be activated after a trial period of 30 days.
+capella is a musical notation program or scorewriter developed by the German company capella-software AG (formerly WHC), running on Microsoft Windows or corresponding emulators in other operating systems, like Wine on Linux and others on Apple Macintosh. capella requires to be activated after a trial period of 30 days.
 The publisher writes the name in lower case letters only.
 The program was initially created by Hartmut Ring, and is now maintained and developed by Bernd Jungmann, Christian Schauß and Markus Hübenthal.

-Capella is one of the earliest computer programs for music notation and has a relatively moderate price compared with Finale or Sibelius, though up to version 7 it ran only on Windows.
-Capella claims to have 300,000 users for the music notation program and 120,000 for the OCR program.
+capella is one of the earliest computer programs for music notation and has a relatively moderate price compared with Finale or Sibelius, though up to version 7 it ran only on Windows. capella claims to have 300,000 users for the music notation program and 120,000 for the OCR program.
 Digital sheet music in capella formats is available in various online music libraries, especially in German speaking areas.
 The German Protestant hymnal Evangelisches Gesangbuch has been digitized using capella software.

 Originally available only in German, capella is now available in English, French, Dutch, Finnish, Polish and Czech.

 Features

-The current version is Capella 10, which includes guitar chord notation ability, and guitar tab writing functions, in addition to the standard music notation tools.
+capella 10 includes guitar chord notation ability, and guitar tab writing functions, in addition to the standard music notation tools.
 A capella start program is offered with several restrictions for a lower price.
 A free capella reader can display, print and play a capella score.

 Data entry is possible via computer keyboard entirely, via mouse or in a combination with a MIDI keyboard.
 It is intended for multi staff scores like choir music, or orchestral music.

-Capella is a practically oriented application suited for amateur and professional musicians alike.
+capella is a practically oriented application suited for amateur and professional musicians alike.
 It includes engraving as well as MusicXML and MIDI import and export.

 capella can play back the score (the full score or an arbitrary selection of staves) via the computer's sound card, to MIDI devices or using VST modules. capella's captune module allows to select the output channels and to fine-tune the sounds.

 Version 7 brought live voice extraction: one can switch between the view on the full score for the whole orchestra and the view on a selection of the staves of one or a group of instruments.
 On printing and exporting, only the voices being shown in the current view will be used.
 Specific instruction of individual voices can be marked as "only visible in extracted voice".
-Live voice extraction is also available in the free Reader program; in the limited version of the editor Capella start, such live voice extractions are not available for editing.
+Live voice extraction is also available in the free reader program; in the limited version of the editor capella start, such live voice extractions are not available for editing.

 Version 7.1 introduced Unicode compatibility; UTF-8 is now the standard text encoding format.

 Version 8 made capella available on macOS.

 Version 9 introduced automatic object placement, multiselection and rehearsal functions.

 Current features

-The following modules are advertised for Capella 10 (July 2025):
+The following modules are advertised for capella 10 (July 2025):